-Carla Grande is a Grierson-nominated director and cinematographer drawn to reframing global conversations through domestic settings.
-Originally from Spain, living in London, she brings a cross-cultural perspective to stories shaped by more than a decade filming across Latin America, the U.S., Europe, and South Asia.
+Carla Grande is a Grierson-nominated documentary director and cinematographer drawn to stories that reframe global conversations through domestic settings.
+Originally from Spain, living in London, she brings a cross-cultural lens, shaped by extensive filming across Latin America, South Asia and the United States.

 She has directed, produced, and self-shot films for Netflix, BBC, Channel 4, National Geographic, and Discovery - specialising in archive-led features and character-driven series.